Article curated by Grace Mason-Jarrett

 Tachyons are theoretical particles which possess the power to zip along at speeds greater than the speed of light, without breaking any of Einstein’s rules.
 If they exist then scientists will see evidence of this in interactions between other particles – but so far no such interaction has been spotted.
 This doesn’t exactly help the Tachyons case, however if they are found to exist it could open the door to a whole new realm of opportunities.
 If one particle can travel faster than the speed of light, maybe others can too – maybe we can.

-This article was written by the Things We Don’t Know editorial team, with contributions from Cait Percy, and Johanna Blee.
+This article was written by the Things We Don’t Know editorial team, with contributions from Cait Percy, Johanna Blee, and Rowena Fletcher-Wood.